Relevant experience for tax (financial) advisers

 - during the notification period (1 July 2014 to 31 December 2015) provided you used the relevant disclaimer.

-We may also accept other types of relevant experience depending on the circumstances.
+We may accept other types of relevant experience depending on the circumstances.

 Amount of relevant experience required

-The amount of relevant experience required will depend on your qualifications and the item in the Tax Agent Services Regulations 2009 under which you seek to register or renew your registration.
+The amount of relevant experience required for registration or renewal depends on your educational qualifications and the relevant Regulation item in the Tax Agent Services Regulations 2009, as summarised below.

 |301||Tertiary qualification||Equivalent of 12 months full-time in the preceding 5 years|